solarfire/js-test/Notes/readme.md

 - Filtering on required level YES
 - Filtering on tags YES
 - (optional) Interesting UI YES?
 - (bonuspoints) Use semantic HTML YES
 - (bonuspoints) Serve the website through a nodejs application NO
-- (bonuspoints) Create an api for retrieval and filtering of data through the nodejs application NO -DO NOT use any external libraries for the front-end, Vanilla javascript all the way YES -Use modern build tools such as webpack/gulp NO
+- (bonuspoints) Create an api for retrieval and filtering of data through the nodejs application NO
+- DO NOT use any external libraries for the front-end, Vanilla javascript all the way YES
+- Use modern build tools such as webpack/gulp NO
--Spend maximum 5 hours.
+- Spend maximum 5 hours.
 YES

 ## Known issues
 - Multiple filters don't work at the same.
 The last filter takes precedence.